yench/3GettingandCleaningDataProject/README.md

 This repo contains 3 fiels: `README.md`, `run_analysis.R`, and `codebook.md`.
   * `README.md`: the file you are reading right now.
 It is an introduction on the whole process of how `second` dataset is obtained from the original dataset.
   * `run_analysis.R`: the R script for excecuting the process to create `second`.
-When the original dataset is in the R working directory and unzipped, running this R script would create `second`.
+When the original dataset is unzipped and set as the R working directory, running this R script would create a txt file containing `second` in the working directory.
   * `Codecook.md`: the codebook explaining the meaning of codes in the `second` dataset.